nicole-dwenger/cdsvisual-cnn-impressionist/README.md

 __Parameters__:
 - `-a, --artists`: *list of str, seperated with space, optional, default:* `ALL`\
    List of artist names for which the paintings should be included in the classifier.
-Should be at least 3, and should their corresponding train and test images should be stored in a directory named by the artist in `training/` and `validation/` directories.
-Use `ALL` to take all artists for which directories are in `training/` (and should also be in `validation/`.
+Should be at least 3, and should their corresponding train and test images should be stored in a directory named by the artist in the specified training and test (here called validation) directories.
+Use `ALL` to take all artists for which directories with images are in specified training and test directories.

 - `-train, --train_directory`: *str, optional, default:* `../data/impressionist/training/`\
    Path to directory containing training data.
 In this directory, images should be stored in subdirectories, one for each artist.